6 Tips for Great-Looking Containers

 When watering your pots and planters, take time to water deeply and thoroughly, making sure the entire root ball is soaked.
 To conserve moisture between watering, you can cover the soil surface with a thin layer of mulch.
 Clustering pots together helps protect them from drying winds, increases ambient humidity levels and will make watering easier.

 5. Fertilize regularly.
 Even if you start the growing season with a premium soil mix that’s been enhanced with compost, those nutrients won’t be around for long.
 They are absorbed by plants and are also washed out of the soil by frequent watering.
 Attractive, long-lived container plantings need to be fertilized regularly.
-Apply a slow-release fertilizer (such as Osmocote) once a month and drench the soil with a water-soluble fertilizer every 2 weeks.
+Apply a slow-release fertilizer (such as Osmocote) every 4-6 weeks depending on how much rain you get (more often in rainy climates).
+Alternatively, you can apply a water-soluble fertilizer every 2 weeks.
 Keep this up from May through September.

 6. Primp, Prune and Replace.
 Go over your containers every few weeks during the growing season to remove spent flowers and cut back leggy stems.
 Replace tired plants with fresh plants from a nursery or your garden.
 Change up the look by adding some late-season favorites such as ornamental kale, asters, sedums and mums.